kumahq/kuma-website/app/docs/2.0.x/explore/dpp-on-kubernetes.md

                 command: ["/bin/sleep", "30"]
   ```

-When a Pod is deleted its matching `Dataplane` resource is deleted as well.
+When a `Pod` is deleted, its matching `Dataplane` resource is deleted as well.
 This is possible thanks to the
 [owner reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) set on the `Dataplane` resource.

 ## Custom Container Configuration